department-of-veterans-affairs/next-build/READMEs/test-strategy.md

   - end-to-end tests to verify correctness of systems that have downstream consumers
   - behavioral tests to verify correctness of user interfaces in browser environments
 - write a regression test, if warranted, to guard against the recurrence of a defect.
+- take into account testing when estimating tickets.

 A **Developer** MUST NOT: